moshap-firebolt/godocs/docs/Guides/managing-your-organization/managing-users.md

 ## <img src="../../assets/images/icon-login.png" alt="Icon for a Firebolt login for human access." width="30"/> Logins

 A **login** in Firebolt represents a **human user** and is associated with an individual’s credentials, identified by an **email address**.
 Logins are tied to user roles, which define what the individual can access or modify.
 A login is primarily used for human authentication and allows a user to access the platform, run queries, and interact with databases and other resources.
-For instance, a login object might be created for a specific person such as `kate@acme.com`, and this login is linked to roles that control the permissions.
+For instance, a login object might be created for a specific person such as `kate@acme.com`, and this login is linked to roles that control permissions.

 ## <img src="../../assets/images/icon-service-account.png" alt="Icon for a Firebolt service account for programmatic access." width="30"/> Service accounts

-A **service account** is used to represent a **machine or application** rather than a human user.
+A **service account** represents a **machine or application** rather than a human user.
 It allows automated processes to authenticate and interact with Firebolt resources.
 A service account is used for programmatic access, such as in pipelines, monitoring systems, application data access, and scheduled queries.
 Service accounts are associated with roles just like logins but are designed to operate without human intervention.
 For example, a service account might be used for a data pipeline that regularly ingests data into Firebolt.
 Each service account must be associated with a user.
 For more information about how to create and manage service accounts, see [Manage programmatic access to Firebolt](./service-accounts.md).

  A user must be associated with **either** a login or a service account, as follows: